How to Change Your Baby’s Sleep Pattern From Day to Night

 Day-Night Confusion Fix #10: Try a dream feed.

 Consider introducing a dream feed to your nighttime schedule.
 Before you go to bed gently take your baby out of bed and feed them while they’re not fully awake.
 This will help prevent hunger from rousing your lovebug in the wee hours of the morning!

-For more information on how to help your baby sleep more at night, check out these articles:
+More on how to help your baby sleep more at night: